 Preschool students will be notified of their orientation appointments by mail.
 Regular bus transportation for grades 1-8 will begin on the first day of school.
 All students must be in school no later than 8:00 a.m.
-All boys of grades 6, 7 and 8 must be in the Shul no later than 7:50 a.m.
-All girls of grades 6, 7 and 8 must be in the JHS Multipurpose room no later than 8:00 a.m.
+All boys in grades 6, 7 and 8 must be in the Shul no later than 7:50 a.m.
+All girls in grades 6, 7 and 8 must be in the JHS Multipurpose room no later than 8:00 a.m.

 Bus stop information for New York City students will be sent out approximately two weeks before the first day of school.
 Please make certain the correct stop is listed.
-If it is incorrect, please call Mrs. Liron Friedman, our Transportation Coordinator, at extension 330 immediately, so that she can update our computer listing.
+If it is incorrect, please contact Mrs. Liron Friedman, our Transportation Coordinator, at extension 330 immediately, so that she can update our computer listing.
 Long Island students must contact their local school district for busing information.

 Dismissal takes place at 1:30 p.m. throughout the school.
 Children in grades 5 – 8 must be aware of bus changes on Fridays.

 In order to accommodate the needs of working parents, YCQ is providing an after-school supervised room for those children who are dismissed at 3:30 and remain in school until 4:30 P.M.
 Any child who is dismissed at 3:30 and stays at school must remain in their designated room.
 The charge for the program will be $400.00 for the entire school year and will begin the first day of school.
 Checks made out to YCQ should be sent in a separate envelope to Rabbi Kovitz in the Business office.
 The room will be known as “the 4:30 room.”

 All after school activities have clearly defined times during which they meet, by the day and by the hour.
 We ask your cooperation so that you are aware of the times that your child is staying after regular school hours.
 You and your child should be aware of what time they are dismissed, how they are to go home that day and who will pick them up at the bus stop.